jinzhu/copier/README.md

 ## Features

-* Copy field with same name
+* Copy field to filed if name exactly match
-* Copy from method to field with same name
+* Copy from method to field if method name and field name exactly match
-* Copy from field to method with same name
+* Copy from field to method if field name and method name exactly match
 * Copy slice to slice

 ## Usage